 - Are singles available during FSSP?
 A limited number of singles are available for students with disabilities who require special housing accommodations.
 Please contact University & Community Housing Services at 805-893-4371 as soon as possible to talk about the process and have them send you the paperwork for the Special Housing Accommodation process.

 - Do I have to stay in San Nicolas for the academic year?
-Students admitted to FSSP will live in San Nicolas for FSSP and the entire academic year.
+Students admitted to FSSP will be asked if they wish to live in San Nicolas for FSSP and the academic year, or if wish to move to a separate location after the program concludes for the academic year.
 Residents who need to request a building change can do so once the academic year begins; however, room changes are not allowed within the first two weeks of any quarter and are dependent on resident needs and available space.

 - Will campus feel lonely during the summer if all freshmen haven’t moved in yet?
 There is never a dull moment at UCSB.
 Thousands of students stay at UCSB for the summer, either to take classes or enjoy the beautiful scenery.
 Additionally, the Residence Halls are used as conference centers during the summer, hosting a wide range of visitors, from prospective UCSB students to high school summer camps.